Originally posted: April 15, 2017

 What nobody has known until this moment is that I also offered more than just a truce.
 I felt so strongly that the academic experience of the current students at the time had been grossly compromised by this horrible and completely preventable conflict.
 I also recognized my central role in that conflict.
 As a final peace offering, I wired a sum of money to the College and emailed a request to the President of George Brown College asking for it to be awarded anonymously as a bursary to a deserving graduating student.
 I told her I was extending this gesture not out of guilt or remorse and that despite some major mistakes along the way, I still believed I had done the right thing.
 I told her that although I was not a religious person, I nevertheless believed in that most paradoxical of maxims: “Love thine enemy.”

 My gift was declined.
 Having sent it by wire, most of the money was just absorbed by Western Union without refund.
-Shortly thereafter, the Dean sent me a terse, scolding email.
+Shortly thereafter, Maureen Loweth, the Dean of the Faculty of Business and Creative Arts, sent me a terse, scolding email.
 It confirmed my suspicion that they had indeed been planning to sue me had I not backed down.
-The Dean told me that the College was prepared to pursue legal action.
-Surprisingly, in the same email, the Dean also acknowledged that I had all along made frequent, repeated attempts at open and respectful dialogue.
+Ms. Loweth told me that the College was prepared to pursue legal action.
+Surprisingly, in the same email, she also acknowledged that I had all along made frequent, repeated attempts at open and respectful dialogue.
 Nevertheless, she told me to never contact them again and to “pursue other interests.”

 And so ended my once promising acting career.
 Before it had even really started.